-Tailbone Pain – Coccydynia (2023) Treatment, Symptoms, & More
+Tailbone Pain – Coccydynia Treatment & Symptoms

 Coccydynia (aka Tailbone Pain)

+Coccydynia is defined as pain near your tailbone.
 You may experience this pain when sitting down, standing for long periods, getting up from or lowering down into a chair, or bending at the low back or hips.

 Pain can occur for a number of reasons, such as a fall directly on your tailbone, fracture, childbirth, bad posture, prolonged sitting, or pelvic floor dysfunction.
 There are also nerves that run near the coccyx that may become irritated if the coccyx is misaligned.